honey-glitch/eb04_code_master_piezoelectric_transducer/pedagogy/README.md

 1.| Measure the applied pressure with the help of piezoelectric transducer  | By selecting the various pressure inputs corresponding value is shown at the digital voltmeter.  |1.What is the unit of pressure observed in this experiment?<br>A. PSI<br>B. Bar<br>C. Atm<br>D. pascal

-You can add more question.
-All questions may not be as MCQ Please add the correct answer as well. or type the correct answer below the question.

  <br>

- <u> You can add additional TASKS & Assessment Questions <u>
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>